-Dogs, cats, and other animals often misbehave due to some underlying issue.
-Figuring out what that is can help remedy the behavior in a productive and timely manner that saves your shoot.
+Dogs, cats, and other animals often misbehave due to underlying issues.
+Figuring out what that is can help remedy the behavior in a productive and timely manner that saves your shoot!

-You don’t have to be a certified trainer or behaviorist to be able to decipher why the dog in your studio is bouncing off the walls either.
+You don’t have to be a certified trainer or behaviorist to decipher why the dog in your studio is bouncing off the walls, either.

-These are some of the most common reasons a pet may become difficult at your session:
+These are some of the most common reasons a pet may become difficult during your session:

-- Overstimulation and excitement.
-This is especially true for young pets.
-Sometimes a dog goes haywire because they are way over excited about something new in their environment.
-This could be due to pent up energy, a need to play, or certain foods that illicit a hyperactive response.
+- Overstimulation and Excitement: This is especially true for young pets.
+Sometimes a dog goes haywire because they are overexcited about something new in their environment.
+This could be due to pent-up energy, a need to play, or certain foods that illicit a hyperactive response.

-- Fear.
-A very common reason for difficulty during photo sessions is fear.
-You have to view life from the eyes of the subject you are photographing, and a camera, lights, lenses, clicking noises can be really scary!
+- Fear: A very common reason for difficulty during photo sessions is fear.
+You have to view life from the eyes of the subject you photograph.
+A camera, lights, lenses, and clicking noises can be scary!
 As is a stranger in one’s space.
-A good tip here is to allow the animal to sniff and get to know you and all of the equipment you are bringing forth.
+It’s good to let the animal sniff and get to know you and all the equipment you use.

-- Lack of control.
-Animals are smart, they know who they can take advantage of.
-Read up on some great training books for ideas on how to regain control of your photo sessions with animals.
+- Lack of Control: Animals are smart.
+They know who they can take advantage of.
+So read a great animal training book for ideas on regaining control of your photo sessions with animals.

-- Medical issues or the pet feels unwell.
-I have unfortunately experienced situations where owners force their sick pets to perform for sessions when the better idea is to give them a break or reschedule.
-If this is the case, use your better judgement.
+- Medical Issues or a Sick Pet: I have unfortunately experienced situations where owners force unwell pets to attend sessions.
+And the better idea is to give them a break or reschedule.
+If this is the case, use your better judgment.
 Send the client home if you need to.